open-ephys/onix1-bonsai-docs/README.md

 ## Before Pushing

 The following three commands are run remotely by remote GitHub Actions serve upon pushing to a branch.
-The branch will not be able to merge to main unless all three commands completely successfully without any errors.
-Confirm that that they can complete successfully without errors locally before committing and pushing.
+The branch will not be able to merge to main unless all three commands complete successfully without any errors.
+Confirm that they can complete successfully without errors locally before committing and pushing.
 Otherwise, the branch becomes cluttered with potentially several attempts to pass the link-check process.
 Run:

 ``` console
 .\build.ps1 --logLevel Warning --warningsAsErrors